Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms

-While we're giving a dictionary, here is a parallel between the above constructions and the analogous constructions for Reeb orbits, i.e. the construction of $\Theta\mapsto\c_\Theta$ (Theorem~\ref{thm:generators}).
-Our equations \eqref{eqn:schematic},\eqref{eqn:schematicProj1},\eqref{eqn:schematicProj2} are the analogs of \cite{Taubes:ECH=SWF2}*{Equation 3-6, Equation 3-16, Equation 3-35}.
-Solving these equations amounts to a proof of Theorem~\ref{thm:generators} for the following reason: A key lemma \cite{Taubes:ECH=SWF2}*{Lemma 3.8} guarantees a unique solution to \cite{Taubes:ECH=SWF2}*{Equation 3-35} whenever $\c\in\zZ_0$ with $\coker\Delta_\c=0$, while Theorem~\ref{thm:corbitL} guarantees that $\zZ_0=\lbrace0\rbrace$ with $\coker\Delta_0=0$; so there is a unique monopole $\c_\Theta$. \end{remark}
+While we're at it, here is a parallel between the above constructions and the analogous constructions for Reeb orbits, i.e. the construction of $\Theta\mapsto\c_\Theta$ (Theorem~\ref{thm:generators}).
+Our equations~\eqref{eqn:schematic},\eqref{eqn:schematicProj1},\eqref{eqn:schematicProj2} are the analogs of \cite{Taubes:ECH=SWF2}*{Equation 3-6, Equation 3-16, Equation 3-35}.
+Solving these equations amounts to a proof of Theorem~\ref{thm:generators} for the following reason: A key lemma \cite{Taubes:ECH=SWF2}*{Lemma 3.8} guarantees a unique solution to \cite{Taubes:ECH=SWF2}*{Equation 3-35} whenever $\c\in\zZ_0$ with $\coker\Delta_\c=0$, while Theorem~\ref{thm:corbitL} guarantees that $\zZ_0=\lbrace0\rbrace$ with $\coker\Delta_0=0$; so there is a unique monopole $\c_\Theta$.}